theokwebb/C-from-Scratch/README.md

 OpenSecurityTraining2’s courses are absolutely incredible and include tons of practical labs that help cement concepts.
 You will not be bored with Xeno.

-I found the first and second chapters of [Computer Systems: A Programmer's Perspective](https://www.pearson.com/en-us/subject-catalog/p/computer-systems-a-programmers-perspective/P200000003479/9780138105396) complements OpenSecurityTraining2’s course nicely.
+I found the first and second chapters of [Computer Systems: A Programmer's Perspective](https://www.pearson.com/en-us/subject-catalog/p/computer-systems-a-programmers-perspective/P200000003479/9780138105396) complements Arch1001 nicely.
 Chapter 1 provides a excellent overview of computer organisation, and Chapter 2 helps to thoroughly understand bits, logic, and C data types.
 However, if money is an issue, use CS107’s Computer Organization and Systems reader (mentioned earlier) as it covers similar topics and is free.

 I have posted a number of writeups to Arch1001 on my [GitHub](https://github.com/theokwebb/my-writeups) which you may find helpful.